dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Class-like declarations

-We allow `augment` before class, enum, and extension type declarations. *(Enums are handled in the next section.)*
+We allow `augment` before class, extension type, and mixin declarations. *(Enums and extensions are discussed in subsequent sections.)*

 ```
 classDeclaration ::=